Ph.D. Student Handbook

 Part-time students usually take one or, at most, two courses per semester.

-BE 9990 is the course number assigned to dissertation research.
-Section numbers for BE 9990 are assigned according to each advisor’s name.
-The section numbers for BE 9990 are found through Path@Penn registration system.
+BE 9999 is the course number assigned to independent study/dissertation research.
+Section numbers for BE 9999 are assigned according to each advisor’s name.
+The section numbers for BE 9999 are found through Path@Penn registration system.
 Up to 3 units of this course may be taken simultaneously.
-Only grades of “S” (satisfactory), “U” (unsatisfactory) or “I” (incomplete) can be earned in this course.

 Changes in Registration/Leave of Absence

 Continuous registration as a graduate student is required unless a formal leave of absence is granted.
-All students who desire a leave of absence must submit a request to the Graduate Group Chair.
-The petition for leave of absence is done by filling out the Petition for Action form for graduate students.
+All students who desire a leave of absence must submit a request through the appropriate form found here: Forms and Requests

 Students may add or drop courses without penalty in any semester if it is done by the deadline.
 The student should discuss all changes in registration with his/her advisor and receive approval before making any changes.
 Approval should be communicated via email to the Graduate Program Coordinator before making any changes to the registration.